 Many of my fondest memories are from time spent at the oddly-colored family home.
 I still recall being a little girl walking up the stairs to her house on Seminole street in Detroit.
 Each stair seemingly a mountain to climb for my 4-year old self with short legs.
 I recall trying to hold on to the black railing to pull myself up, but it would lean away when I grabbed it.
 Once I got up those 5 stairs to the porch, it was like coming to a fork in the road.
 If I went to the left, I would be in great-grandmother’s downstairs unit or I could climb another 15 stairs to go up to grandma’s house.
 There was no wrong way because both ended at a grandmother’s love.
 A love that has not changed.
 In fact, something that I have always adored about my grandmother is that absolutely nothing ever changed with her.
 She had the exact same telephone number for over 30 years.
 She had the same daily routine – wake up, wash up, eat breakfast (always toast and eggs), sweep her rugs (she never used the vacuum), sweep off her porch and then watch her favorite TV shows (“Good Times” and “Sanford and Son”) for the rest of the day.
 Even the way she greeted me never, ever changed.
 Whether in person or over the phone, it was either “hi dahlin’” (that’s darling to her) or “hi sugah” (grandma speak for sugar).

 I would always look forward to being called “sugah” on my many trips back to visit her.
 It is always like a trip back in time.
 It is the same journey as my 4-year old self except only now I am in my 40’s.
-I would climb those same 15 stairs up to grandma’s, the brown steps that I would come to realize were oddly narrow and would still creek very loudly, reminiscent of the sound-effects from a horror movie.
+I would climb those same 5 porch steps, and then the 15 stairs up to grandma’s, the brown steps that I would come to realize were oddly narrow and would still creek very loudly, reminiscent of the sound-effects from a horror movie.
 Even the smells from my youth were still in the air as I would open the door at the top of the stairs, the scent of fried chicken and “old.”
 That “old” smell is kind of hard to describe but it was kind of a stale smell – if you have ever experienced the stale smell of clothes that have been in a trunk in the attic for some time, you would be close to knowing what I mean.
 But I digress.
 There was my grandma, getting up from her big brown chair that is as old as she is.
 Like always, she would chuckle first at the sight of me followed by the words, “hi sugah,” followed by a kiss on the lips and the tightest hug in the world.
 Those consistent physical acts of love are what assures me that while I may not be in her memory, I am in her heart.

 Grandma no longer remembers much, and she had to move out of her beloved home.
 I’m very sad that that oddly colored house on Seminole street no longer belongs to the family; and even though a new family lives there, it is just a building to me now.
 The heart of that house is no longer there.
 No familiar voices and even the smells that had permeated the walls are long gone.
 I make sure to call my grandmother often just to tell her that I love her; and as we say our good-byes, I am always at peace.
-Grandma’s memories are lost, but my mine remain.
+Grandma’s memories are lost, but my memories remain.
 Therefore, I don’t care that her memories of me are gone because all that matters now is that I remember her.
 Grandma is still kind, generous and warm.
 I know that her mind does not remember me, but when we end our calls, she still says, “I love you too sugah,” so I am certain that her heart does in fact remember.

 To any of you who have a loved one suffering from this awful disease, my heart is with you; please keep telling them that you love them.
 Whether they remember you or not, they will enjoy being told that they are loved.
 Remember, it’s not them recalling who you are that is important, but rather, that you remember them.